 \subsection{Space of uniformly PSC metrics which coincide at infinity}

 Let $M$ be a non-compact manifold without boundary, we will consider complete metrics of uniformly positive scalar curvature on $M$ which coincide at infinity.
 Let $g$ be such a metric and let $\frakR^+_\infty(M,g)$ denote the space of complete uniformly PSC metrics on $M$ which coincide with $g$ outside a compact subset.
-We introduce the following equivalence relations on this space, which have already appeared in compact situations.
+Endowing $\frakR^+_\infty(M,g)$ with the $C^\infty_{\rm loc}$-topology, we introduce the following equivalence relations on this space, which have already appeared in compact situations.